PostHog/posthog.com/contents/newsletter/first-time-founders.md

 THIS WILL BE A GRAPHIC

-Before Taylor found success with Mailgun and Teleport, he co-founded Profista, a web app and consulting company that helped business leaders rack financial results and "operational drivers."
+Before [Taylor Wakefield](https://www.linkedin.com/in/taylorwakefield/ found success with Mailgun and Teleport, he co-founded Profista, a web app and consulting company that helped business leaders rack financial results and "operational drivers."

 > "We essentially sold BI vaporware to large companies like EMC and Cisco to help manage their business.
 We would use Tableau graphs embedded in wireframes to demonstrate the idea to them."